maximevalette/swiftbar-robusta/README.md

 - ⚠️ Yellow triangle: High priority alerts (no critical)
 - 🔔 Bell with badge: Medium/Low/Info alerts only
 - 🔔 Bell: No alerts

+## Alert Management

+### Hiding Alerts

+You can hide alerts to reduce noise from known issues:

+1. Click on any alert to expand its details
+2. Select "Hide Alert" from the submenu
+3. The alert moves to the "🙈 Hidden Alerts" section at the bottom of the menu
+4. Hidden alerts are excluded from the menu bar count and notifications

+### Unhiding Alerts

+To restore a hidden alert:

+1. Navigate to the "🙈 Hidden Alerts" section
+2. Click on the hidden alert
+3. Select "Unhide Alert" to restore it to the main list

+Hidden alerts are persisted in `~/.config/swiftbar/robusta.state` and survive plugin refreshes.

+## Alert Organization

+Alerts are organized hierarchically:

+1. **By Account**: First level grouping by your configured account names
+2. **By Cluster**: Actual Kubernetes cluster names (automatically detected from alert data)
+3. **By Priority**: Within each cluster, alerts are grouped by priority level

+When an account name differs from the cluster name, it displays as "account → cluster" for clarity.

 ## Troubleshooting